codezonediitj/pydatastructs/README.md

 About
 -----

-Currently, the project aims to be a Python package for various data structures in computer science.
-Besides, we are also working on including parallel algorithms.
+This project aims to be a Python package for various data structures in computer science.
+We are also working on the development of various alogorithms including parallel algorithms.
 To the best of our knowledge, a well-designed library/package which has covered most of the data structures and algorithms including their parallel implementation doesn't exist.

-In future, i.e, after a few releases of the package when the software design will become stable, we also aim to provide APIs for the code in C++ and Java as well.
+ When the software design becomes stable after a few releases of the package in the near future, we also aim to provide APIs for the code in C++ and Java as well.

 Installation
 ------------